davidgundry/MathsForCS/_course/numerical-systems/binary-addition.md

 * All binary artithmatic in computers is performed using addition.
 * To subtract, e.g. `4-3`, just do addition with negative numbers, e.g. `4 + (-3)`
-* Negative numbers in binary are written using the Two's Compliment method.
+* Negative numbers in binary are written using **Two's Compliment**.
+You must decide in advance how many bits you are going to use to store them.

 ### Binary Addition